gulshan0/Gulshan0/README.md

 - 👋 Hi, I’m Gk
-- 👀 I’m interested in Software development & Android development
+- 👀 I’m interested in Data and AI & ML
-- 🌱 I’m currently learning C++, python,android developmet with kotlin
-- 📫 How to reach me  Email- gulshan0.dev@gmail.com, Discord: gk.0
+- 📫 How to reach me  Email- gulshan0.dev@gmail.com